-Just over an hour south of Mexico City, you will find Tepoztlán, a beautiful town that sits in a spectacular valley at 1,700 meters (5,500 ft) surrounded by remarkable geological forms including three massifs that form a triangle.
+Just over an hour south of Mexico City, you will find Tepoztlán.
+This beautiful town sits in a spectacular valley at 1,700 meters (5,500 ft) surrounded by remarkable geological forms including three massifs that form a triangle.

-This sacred valley has been a sacred pilgrimage site for 1000s of years and Tepoztlán is renowned as one of the places in Mexico where ancient traditions of magic and mysticism of Mesoamerican have been protected.
+This valley has been a sacred pilgrimage site for thousands of years for Nahuatl-speaking peoples and other indigenous peoples.
+Today, Tepoztlán is renowned as one of the most important places in Mexico where ancient Mesoamerican traditions of magic and mysticism have been protected.

-This region of Mexico is very rich in natural energy with nearby volcanoes, rivers, lakes, waterfalls and natural springs.
-It has become a popular destination for people seeking alternative therapies but it’s roots as a place for healing and transformation are very deep.
+This region of Mexico is very rich in natural energy, with nearby volcanoes, rivers, lakes, waterfalls and natural springs.
+It has become a popular destination for people seeking alternative therapies but its roots as a place for mind-body healing and personal transformation are very deep.

 According to ancient Mexican legend, this area was the birthplace of Quetzalcoatl who is the Aztec sky, creator god and feathered serpent deity.

-In Amatlán de Quetzalcóatl on the eastern edge of Tepoztlán, Quetzalcoatl underwent his inner transformation and began his sacred journey to fully realize his potential as a great teacher.
+As the legend goes it was in Amatlán de Quetzalcóatl on the eastern edge of Tepoztlán that Quetzalcoatl underwent his inner transformation and began his sacred journey to fully realize his potential as a great teacher.

 The Pyramid Temple of Tepozteco

-This 10m-high pyramid is perched atop a sheer cliff was abandoned 500 years ago during the Spanish conquest.
-Despite incredible oppression and the iron fist of colonization, many of Mexico’s ancient traditions of magic and mysticism have survived here.
+This 10m-high pyramid is perched atop a sheer cliff, and from the lookout, you have panoramic views of the Tepoztlán valley.
+It was abandoned 500 years ago during the Spanish conquest.
+Despite incredible oppression and the iron fist of colonization, many of Mexico’s ancient indigenous traditions of magic and mysticism have survived here.

-What many people don’t know is that Mexico has an ancient mystical tradition that rivals that of the other 5 cradles of civilization Ancient Peru, Mesopotamia, Ancient Egypt, Ancient India and Ancient China.
+What many people don’t know is that Mexico has an ancient mystical and herbalist tradition that rivals that of the other five cradles of civilization in Ancient Peru, Mesopotamia, Ancient Egypt, Ancient India and Ancient China.

 Lewis Spence (25 November 1874 – 3 March 1955) was a Scottish journalist, poet, author, folklorist and occult scholar who extensively studied the ancient mythology and folklore of Mexico.

-Tepoztlán was one of the places that stood out in his studies as an important place for magical and mystical traditions in the Americas and it’s no wonder that such a beautiful place has been considered sacred for thousands of years.
+Tepoztlán was one of the places that stood out in his studies as an important place for magical and mystical traditions in the Americas.
+It’s no wonder that such a beautiful place has been considered sacred for thousands of years.

 The Mysteries Of The Sacred Valley of Tepoztlán